Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

 The Takeaway

 Slack and Basecamp are both worthy tools.
-For evidence of this, look no further than their deep user bases or nifty features to enhance communication and project tracking.
+For evidence of this, look no further than their deep user bases or nifty features to enhance communication and make managing projects easier.

-That said, there are criticisms of both – Slack for its intrusive nature and Basecamp for its inability to track time or reporting.
+That said, there are criticisms of both: Slack for its intrusive nature and Basecamp for its inability to track time.

 Brosix, on the other hand, isn’t without its own flaws – for instance its lack of integrations.

-Ultimately, you’ll need to examine your individual team needs.
+Ultimately, you’ll need to examine your individual and team needs and then decide which one provides better value for you.
 If all you’re missing is a task-tracking tool, Basecamp may be a better bet.
 But if your workplace communication and collaboration needs are lacking, Brosix deserves to be on your radar.

 Brosix’s enterprise nature, comprehensive administrative features, and careful attention to security not only better focus and safeguard communication and collaboration, but do so without the noise, distractions, and hit to your budget.